 It’s also helpful to combine your conversion tracking and analytics data in the same dashboard.
 This is not only easier for everyone, but also more secure.
 Automatic tag managers like Google Tag Manager allow developers and marketers to create, edit, and delete conversion tags from a single location, without having to access or edit code.
 Keeping your code secure enables marketers to focus on conversion tagging strategies without compromising security.

 After gaining information about how visitors interact with your site, it’s important to offer content that provides value and converts customers.
 Generating qualified leads starts with an effective marketing lifecycle — the ability to create valuable top-of-funnel, middle-of-funnel, and bottom-of-funnel content is key.
 WordPress makes this easy by offering customizable features and plugins for every stage of the buyer journey.

 To generate awareness from your blog, for example, you can implement a scroll-triggered opt-in form that encourages users to sign up for your newsletter.
 One free plugin that allows you to create a lightbox pop-up is called Pop-Up CC.
 WordPress also offers many plugins for creating landing pages, such as Unbounce, LeadPages, Thrive Landing Pages, and Optimize Press.
 Here, you can host informational middle-of-funnel content like eBooks and white papers behind a gated page that captures visitor information.
 When it comes to bottom-of-funnel content, you can use the conversion tracking tips listed in tip 4 to test the effectiveness of a “get demo” or “contact sales” page.

-To learn more about hosting your corporation’s website with Pagely, visit our page on enterprise WordPress management today.
+To learn more about hosting your corporation’s website with Pagely, visit our page on enterprise WordPress hosting solutions today.